PaulWendt96/UnixLevel6Notes/UnixV6Startup.md

 The user structure is much larger, and contains important (but non-essential) information pertaining to the process.
 As mentioned above, the operating system only concerns itself with one process at a time.
-In real terms, what this means is that the operating system only works with one user structure at a time.
+What this means is that the operating system only works with one user structure at a time.
 The "active" user structure is always found at virtual kernel address location 140000.
 This makes it easy for the operating system to find and manipulate the user structure, and prevents potential complications that could arise from more aggresive use of the MMU's addressing capabilities.